WoltjenLab/MHcut/README.md

 pip install MHcut
 ```

-Or, for the latest version on GitHub:
+Or for the latest version on GitHub:

 ```sh
 git clone https://github.com/jmonlong/MHcut.git